kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 The TokenReview API will also be extended to check whether a JWT's embedded node information is still valid/current, and if not, will reject the review/indicate to the client that the token mismatches with the current state of Nodes.

-This will involve first checking whether the node object with the name given in the JWT still exists, and if it does, validating whether the UID of that node is equal to the UID embedded in the token.
+This will involve first checking whether the Node object with the name given in the JWT still exists, and if it does, validating whether the UID of that Node is equal to the UID embedded in the token.

-This means administrators can **delete node objects to invalidate all JWTs issued that embed that node's info**.
+This means administrators can **delete node objects to invalidate all JWTs issued that embed that Node's info**.

 To avoid unexpected breaking changes in behaviour, this behaviour will not only be protected by the feature flag whilst the feature is graduating to GA, but will also be gated behind an additional kube-apiserver flag which defaults to 'off'.